itislu/42tools/guides/open-webui.md

 1. Install this function in the WebUI: https://openwebui.com/f/justinrahb/anthropic

-2. Get your Anthropic API key from here: https://console.anthropic.com/settings/keys
+2. Get your Anthropic API key from here and then click on Save: https://console.anthropic.com/settings/keys

-3. Add your API key here: `Workspace > Functions > Anthropic (Settings icon) > Default`
+3. Add your API key here: `Workspace > Functions > Anthropic (settings icon) > Default`

 4. In order to use any models from Anthropic, you need to add some credit balance to your Anthropic account here: https://console.anthropic.com/settings/plans